Greenville Whistleblower Law Attorney

 Not only does federal law provide incentives to those who expose wrongdoing, but it also gives whistleblowers protection from retaliation.
 As an employment and labor law specialist, Greenville whistleblower attorney David Rothstein can help you if you are uncovering fraud or other crimes in South Carolina or in Western North Carolina.
 Contact us for a confidential consultation.

-Qui Tam: A Little-Known Area of the Law With Historical Precedent and Practical Reward
+Qui Tam: A Little-Known Area Of The Law With Historical Precedent And Practical Reward

 While standing up courageously against injustice is generally held in honor, most people don’t know that such activities can carry a significant financial reward under federal laws with historical roots in the Civil War.
 Known as qui tam provisions, these laws provide a citizen who files suit on behalf of the government with a share of any monetary damages recovered.